PiRogueToolSuite/piroguetoolsuite.github.io/content/en/docs/pirogue/build-pirogue/index.md

 ### Set up your SD card
-Before flashing the image, you have to unzip the image on your computer.
-It can be done either by right-clicking on the ZIP file and choosing *Decompress* or with command line using the *unzip* command.
-Once unzipped, you should have a new file named `PiRogue-OS-<year>-<month>-<day>.img.xz`.
-This file is the image file you will have to flash on a micro SD-card.
-Linux users used to use command line can then use the `dd` command to flash their SD-card.
+Advanced Linux users can use a combination of `xz` and `dd` commands to flash their SD-card.

-We advice you to [download Balena Etcher](https://www.balena.io/etcher/) and install it on your computer.
+We recommend to [download Balena Etcher](https://www.balena.io/etcher/) and install it on your computer.
 Run *Balena Etcher* as administrator and follow the steps illustrated by the screenshots below.

 [Download Balena Etcher →](https://www.balena.io/etcher/)